mikitex70/plantuml-markdown/README.md

 > index.md

     ```plantuml source="basic.puml"
-        '' This code is ignored and basic.puml is used instead.
+        '' This code is appended to the contents of basic.puml
         Goofy ->  MickeyMouse: calls
         Goofy <-- MickeyMouse: responds
     ```